tjluoma/di/README.md

 (Realistically, an attempt to use the script to install an update “over” a Mac App Store version would probably fail anyway, due to permissions, but
 I would rather err on the side of caution.)

+## Integrated Beta Installations

+When I started this project, I built separate scripts for “beta” or “nightly” versions of apps, and had them install to different locations, i.e **/Applications/iTerm Nightly.app** compared to **/Applications/iTerm.app**.

+I’ve come to consider this a mistake, because, in reality, I have found that for each app I have a clear preference.
+I _either_ want the beta/nightly or the regular version, not both.
+In fact, having both installed actually caused problems with different launchers, etc. It was confusing and frustrating.
+It also meant that there could potentially be _two_ scripts (or three, in at least one cast) trying to install / check-for-updates against the same application, unless special care was taken to install the beta/nightly versions to a separate location, which added complexity to the code.

+Instead, we can have a single script with a unified code base, and all we need to do is give the user a way to indicate if they would prefer the beta versions or not.
+The easiest and most-reliable way I could think to do this was to add a simple check to see if a file existed in the user’s `$HOME` directory.
+If the file exists, they want the beta/nightly versions.
+Otherwise, they get the regular versions.
+The files can be zero-byte files, and they are all contained within a single hidden folder (in `~/.config/di/`, to be specific).
+So there's no worries about cluttering up the `$HOME` directory, for people who might worry about such things.

+If you’re looking for examples of how this is done, so far these scripts have code variations for optional beta installations:

+1. di-1password7.sh
+2. di-alfred3.sh
+3. di-carboncopycloner5.sh
+4. di-cyberduck.sh
+5. di-handbrake.sh
+6. di-imageoptim.sh
+7. di-iterm.sh
+8. di-karabiner-elements.sh
+9. di-littlesnitch.sh
+10. di-mailmate.sh
+11. di-xquartz.sh

+`di-cyberduck.sh` actually has two options: “nightly” or “beta”.
+(Right now they’re identical, but the potential is there.)

+`di-handbrake.sh` is the most complicated (so far).
+This is due to the fact that the regular builds have an XML/RSS file which is used for updates, but the “nightly” builds do not.
+So there’s a _lot_ of code which has to be handled separately, but that’s accomplished fairly easily, all things considered.

+`di-littlesnitch.sh` and `di-carboncopycloner5.sh` are interesting because they use the same RSS/XML feed for both the beta and regular releases, so choosing one becomes a matter of how we parse the `$XML_FEED`.

+### “What if I forget that I told one of these scripts that I want to use the betas?”

+Each script which has beta support changes the `$NAME` variable to `$NAME (beta releases)`.
+This should make it clear when the scripts are running which of them, if any, are checking for betas.
+Instead of output like this:

+	di-alfred3: Up-To-Date (3.6.2/922)

+it will appear like this:

+	di-alfred3 (beta releases): Up-To-Date (3.6.2/922)

+### “What if I change my mind and want to stop checking for beta/nightly versions?”

+Simple!
+Just delete the corresponding file in `~/.config/di/`.
+Each file is clearly named, so there should be no confusion over which one to delete in order to stop using betas.

+For most apps, you don’t need to do anything else.
+The script will keep on checking for new releases, and when the stable version passes the beta versions, you’ll start to get non-beta versions again.

+However, there are some apps (HandBrake comes to mind, but ImageOptim is also guilty of this) where the version numbers are _so_ different that I would recommend these steps:

+1. Delete the appropriate “beta indicator” file in `~/.config/di/`
+2. Delete the currently installed version of the app.
+This can normally be accomplished by just dragging the app to the Trash. ♻️
+3. Re-run the script, and it will download and install the newest (non-beta) version of the app.
+4. Reboot, just to be sure.
+(That’s probably not actually necessary, but for those who prefer to be cautious, it won’t hurt.)

+N.B.
+For step #2, I would recommend _against_ using any type of “App Cleaner” or uninstaller, unless it is specifically created by the developer.
+In most cases, you do _not_ want to delete the associated files in ~/Library/Preferences/ or wherever, because those will be used by the non-beta versions of the app when they are installed.
+Don’t worry if the app was installed with an installer, all you need to do is remove the main installation file (i.e. the app), and let the installer for the non-beta version deal with any residual files.

+IF you _are_ one of the people who _do_ like the install beta and stable versions of the same app, the good news is that the three installers which were previously a part of the main project are still available, they are just slightly “hidden” in the [discontinued](https://github.com/tjluoma/di/tree/master/discontinued) folder.
+But they should continue to work as they did before.

+1.	di-iterm-nightly.sh
+2.	di-imageoptim-beta.sh
+3.	di-handbrake-nightly.sh